fungosforks/tools-1/README.txt

 logdump_parse  --  parse skype logs to readeable format

 skydumpcred3   --  for dumping skype credentials.
                    extract and decrypt public/private keys and cert (signed public key by skype network) to use in multysend or in my crypto tools

+recovery_signed_data  --  for restore signed text (in old newblk blocks)
+                          in signed packets (for chatinit, headersign and msgsign data) (i.e. improved cert_decrypt/data_decrypt in one project)